top of page

 • You are getting exasperated enough to consider weaning on the spot.

 Limits can help in other ways as well.
 Breastfeeding is an exchange between two hearts.
-A gentle “no” when nursing feels wrong creates the possibility of a clear “yes” for a session when you are truly up for it.
+A gentle “no” when breastfeeding feels wrong creates the possibility of a clear “yes” for a session when you are truly up for it.
 Taking your own feelings seriously and allowing yourself to freely choose when to offer breastfeeding can maintain the openness and joy of breastfeeding for both you and your nursling.

 Remember that more is not always better.
-Your child needs you to honor your bottom-line limits.
-If nursing is for comfort, the emotional quality of the exchange is of great importance.
+Your child needs you to honour your bottom-line limits.
+If breastfeeding is for comfort, the emotional quality of the exchange is of great importance.
 It is hard to disappoint your child, especially during a difficult family transition.
 But as the mother you understand something that your child does not-you are protecting your child from the mixed messages and resentment that can build up when you say “yes” but really mean “no.” In this way, loving limits serve your child as much as you, even when your distress is the initial catalyst.

 An increase of maternal voice in the breastfeeding relationship can evolve gradually and naturally.
 It is important to show your child that you take care of yourself and that your needs are important, too.
 This can be a meaningful way for a child to begin to learn to respect the needs of others.
 One mother tandem nursing her older daughter said: